-Last year we profiled Michelle Sole, a former female guide for Marataba Safari Lodge.
-Since we last spoke, she has left Marataba to spend a year traveling the world.
-While she’s out on the road, she’s sharing some of her experiences with us, starting with tracking the abundant Australian wildlife.
+A few years ago we profiled Michelle Sole, a former female guide for Marataba Safari Lodge.
+Since then, she left Marataba to spend a year traveling the world.
+Here she shares her experiences tracking the abundant Australian wildlife for photographs.

-Australia is well known for it’s weird and wonderful wildlife.
-As a wildlife fanatic I found myself paging through travel guides and internet sites searching for the best possible places to see some of Australia’s iconic wildlife.
-I get a thrill from finding and photographing animals in their natural environment.
-Of course, finding animals in the wild is often easier said than done and requires above all else patience.
-Australia is massive and with time and budget constraints we chose to stick to the Eastern coast.
-We gave ourselves a month to drive from Sydney to Cairns and back again.
-The animals discussed here can be found in various places in Australia, I have only mentioned my favorite spots or where I personally saw them.
+Australia is well known for its weird and wonderful wildlife.
+As a wildlife fanatic I found myself researching the best possible places to see some of Australia’s iconic wildlife.
+I get a thrill tracking and then photographing animals in their natural environment.
+Of course, finding animals in the wild requires above all else patience.
+Australia is massive and with time and budget constraints I chose to stick to the Eastern coast.
+I took a month-long drive from Sydney to Cairns and back again.

-Our first mission was to find a kangaroo and a wallaby.
+My first mission was to find a kangaroo and a wallaby.
 A highlight of my time in Australia was at Cape Hillsborough.
 This is one of the few places known that kangaroos and wallabies actually come onto the beach.
-The reason they do this is to eat mangrove seeds that are brought in with the changing tides.
-It’s best to get onto the beach at dawn before first light.
+The reason they do is to eat mangrove seeds that are brought in with the changing tides.
+It’s best to arrive at the beach at dawn before first light.
 As the sun slowly begins to rise you can make out the silhouettes of the wallabies and kangaroos as they forage through the sand.
-Take a blanket to sit on and make yourself comfortable.
-These animals are used to being photographed.
-Do not ruin the experience by chasing them.
-They are very inquisitive and if you are lucky they may come to investigate – I had an Eastern Grey kangaroo come and smell my feet!
+These animals are use to being photographed.
+And, they are very inquisitive as well.
+I had an Eastern Grey kangaroo come and smell my feet!

 The platypus has long been an animal that fascinates me.
-It has hair, lays eggs and suckles it’s young!
-I thought the chances of seeing a platypus in the wild were extremely slim and that if I did see one it would be a glimpse and near impossible to photograph.
-I was wrong.
-Eungella National Park is where it’s at.
-Like kangaroos and wallabies, they are crepuscular so you really need to be looking for them early morning and late afternoon.
-However, if it is an overcast day you might be fortunate to find them at other times.
-Be patient and silent.
-Scan the still water for bubbles as this is often an indicator of where they are foraging for small creatures below.
-The platypus has to come up to breath and to chew their prey and this is your opportunity for a photograph.
+It has hair, lays eggs, and suckles its young!
+I figured by chances of seeing a platypus in the wild were slim.
+Furthermore, even if I did see one I figured it would be fleeting and near impossible to photograph.
+I was wrong and gratefully so.
+Eungella National Park is where I spotted these elusive creatures.
+Like kangaroos and wallabies, they are crepuscular so you time your search to early morning and late afternoon.
+Be patient and silent as you wait for one to appear.
+And, be sure to scan the still water for bubbles as this is often an indicator of where they are foraging for small creatures below the surface.
+The platypus has to come up to breath and to chew their prey though.
+So, this will be your opportunity to snap a photograph.

-Estuarine crocodiles are found along the northern part of the East Coast.
-There are several outfitters in the Daintree National Park that specialize in boat trips along the river where you stand a good chance of spotting one of these prehistoric apex predators.
-Choose a decent outfitter that does not bait the crocodiles as this causes the crocodiles to associate food with the boats which will cause trouble in times to come.
-Estuarine crocodiles are found in the ocean in this area so as tempting as it may look, do not go for a swim!
+Estuarine crocodiles are found along the northern part of the east coast of Australia.
+Several outfitters in Daintree National Park specialize in river boat trips where you have a good chance of spotting one of these prehistoric apex predators.
+Keep in mind, Estuarine crocodiles are found in the ocean in this area so as tempting as it may look, do not go for a swim!

 Wombats are amazingly cute bundles of fluff.
-We were fortunate to see lots of these at Bendeela Picnic site, Kangaroo Valley.
-They come out to graze at dusk and dawn and are very relaxed.
-If you sit quietly they will ignore you and most likely walk within feet of you.
+We were fortunate to see lots of them at Bendeela Picnic site, Kangaroo Valley.
+They come out to graze at dusk and dawn.
+If you sit quietly they will most likely walk within feet of you.

-Doing short hikes through the bush are also rewarding.
-You can explore well-marked trails at night with a decent torch.
+Short hikes through the bush are also rewarding for viewing and photographing Australian wildlife.
+You can explore well-marked trails at night with a decent flashlight.
 On a number of these walks, we saw pademelons, wallabies, cane toads, flying foxes, bandicoot, and possums.

-There is a lot of wildlife to be found in Australia so make sure to give yourself enough time.
+There is a lot of wildlife to be found in Australia, therefore make sure to give yourself enough time.
 I have only mentioned here the animals that you can see from the land – Australia’s ocean is a whole other story!

 Follow in Michelle’s footsteps tracking Australian wildlife.
-Contact your Luxury Travel Consultant to start planning your journey.
+Contact your Ker & Downey destination specialist to start planning your journey.
 Follow us Facebook and Twitter to stay up to date on all our online content.